tonyaldon/org-bars/README.md

                        :visible "-"))
 ```

-If you prefer the stars to have a different faces than the headlines
+If you prefer the stars to have different faces than the headlines
 faces, you can do it by setting the faces `org-bars-star-empty`,
 `org-bars-star-invisible` and `org-bars-star-visible` as shown below: